Cherry Tomato Tarte Tatin

 Juicy cherry or grape tomatoes are coated in a light caramel to make the “topping” for this tart, but the whole thing is baked upside down in a skillet.
-Do most of the steps to prepare it in advance—make the zucchini paste and defrost the puff pastry a few hours or up to two days ahead—but be sure to serve the tart just after baking, turning it out from the pan in front of guests.
-It tastes best while the caramel is still runny and the warm, topmost layer of dough has a custardy consistency.
+Do most of the steps to prepare it in advance—make the zucchini paste and defrost the puff pastry a few hours or up to two days ahead—but be sure to serve the tart just after baking.
+It tastes best while the caramel is still runny and the warm, and the topmost layer of dough has a custardy consistency.

 For the zucchini paste: